dhaumont/visilib/README.md

 We also use [Doxygen](https://www.doxygen.nl/index.html) for documentation generation.
 ##  Unit tests

 Visilib is partially unit tested, using the CMake framework.
+Ghd implementation of the unit test is provided in the [/test/src/](https://github.com/dhaumont/visilib/tree/main/test/src) folder.
-The name of the unit test executable is **visilibTest**.
+The name of executable to run the unit tests is **visilibTest**.

 ## Labels
 Algorithm 3D graphics geometry Mathematics Plucker Coordinates Library pvs occlusion visibility exact culling computation CPlusPlus CSG